Back to Blog

 When it comes to acquiring a new vehicle, the decision to lease or buy is often fraught with questions and concerns.
 Is leasing a car a waste of money, or can it be a smart financial move?
 The answer depends on various factors including your financial situation, driving habits, and personal preferences.
 Let's delve into the nuances of car leasing to determine when it makes sense and when it might not.

 Leasing a car typically involves lower monthly payments compared to financing a vehicle purchase.
 For instance, the average monthly lease payment is around $612, whereas buying a new car averages $749 per month.
 If you opt for a used car, the figure drops to $529.
-While used cars present the cheapest option, leasing can be appealing for those who prefer new models without making a substantial down payment or worrying about maintenance costs, as leased vehicles are generally under warranty.
+While used cars present the cheapest option upfront, leasing can be appealing for those who prefer new models without making a substantial down payment or worrying about significant maintenance costs, as leased vehicles are generally under warranty for the duration of the lease.
+This warranty coverage can save you hundreds or even thousands of dollars in potential repair bills.

 Leasing a car can be a financially viable option in several scenarios: